Mudhol: Culture

 Mudhol is famous for Ranna, a renowned Kannada poet, popularly known as "Maha Kavi".
 Ranna was a Jain.
 In recognition of his contribution to the Halegannada (Old Kannada) literature, The Government of Karnataka has built a stadium named after him and is in the process of commissioning a community hall and constructing a library that will bear his name.

+The 64th Kannada Sahithya Sammelana was organised in Mudhol in 1995 under the presidency of H. L. Nagegowda.

 The town has a large number of handloom workers and handmade sarees manufactured here have a wide market.

 Mudhol was declared the ‘fastest mover’ in south zone with a population between 50,000 and 1 lakh in the Swachh Survekshan 2021 rankings, which were announced on November 20, 2021.

 Royal Mudhol Hound

 Mudhol has a native breed of hunting dogs called the "Mudhol Hounds".
 The breed is known for stamina, sharpness and agility and has international recognition through the Kennel Club of India.
 This breed of dog is considered to be on the verge of extinction and government agencies are putting all out efforts to save the breed.
 A postage stamp with a face value of Rs.
 5 was released by the Indian Postal Department in recognition of the Mudhol Hound.

 Shrimant Rajesaheb Malojirao Ghorpade of Mudhol (1884-1937) of the Mudhol State is credited with popularizing the Mudhol Hound.
 He noticed local tribal people using these hounds for hunting.
 Using selective breeding, he was able to create the Royal Mudhol Hound.
 On a visit to England in the early 1900s, the Maharaja (of Mudhol State) presented King George V a pair of Mudhol Hounds, which popularized the Mudhol Hound breed.